explore

 Questions To Ask Before You Rent A Cabin In The Pacific Northwest

 With a universe of trees, mountains, rivers, waterfalls, wildlife, and seafronts to discover, the Pacific Northwest cries out for cabin getaways, and there’s certainly no shortage of options.
-From minimalist huts to luxury treehouses, and homes with all the modern amenities there’s a cabin for everyone.
+From minimalist huts to luxury treehouses and homes with all the modern amenities, there’s a cabin for everyone.

-Whenever I look for unique cabins to rent in the Pacific Northwest there are a few main factors I look into.
+Whenever I look for unique cabins in the Pacific Northwest to rent, there are a few main factors I look into.
 The most obvious being, where do I want to go?
 How many people does the property sleep?
 Is there a minimum number of nights required for booking?
 How much is the cleaning deposit (specifically for Airbnb)?

-There are also some less obvious features that I have learned to look for over time that my not occurs to you right off the bat.
+There are also some less obvious features that I have learned to look for over time that may not occur to you right off the bat.
 For instance, sometimes the number of people that a cabin technically sleeps can be a bit deceiving.
 It’s not uncommon for properties to include couch space or cots in their sleeping capacity.
 That’s not necessarily a big deal, but it’s something to be aware of.
-Other features that some of these unique Pacific Northwest cabins may not have include:

 • In-Suite Bathroom